Kqpa/sandbox-name-generator/README.md

 </div>

 ## Building
 You need `g++` in order to build this project.
-If you're on a ***NIX** (Linux, macOS, etc..), you can install it from your package manager.
+If you're using a ***NIX** (Linux, macOS, etc..)
+OS, you can install it from your package manager.
 If you're using Windows, you'll need to install `MinGW`.
 If you don't have `git`, you can download & extract the repository instead.

 ***NIX**:
 Open your terminal & run the following command block